berchev/update-e-mail-ruby/README.md

 - [x] If student name == exit we exit
 - [x] Print current vault user as infomation for the operator
 - [x] make application to exit smoothly with `ctrl + c`
+- [x] include sclack notification when e-mail has been updated and print vault user into slack channel

 ## TODO
 - [ ] Review flyway for database migration